hyper-designed/hyper_storage/packages/hyper_storage_secure/example.md

 # Hyper Secure Storage Examples

-This file provides examples of how to use the `hyper_secure_storage` package with `hyper_storage` in a Flutter application for storing sensitive data.
+This file provides examples of how to use the `hyper_storage_secure` package with `hyper_storage` in a Flutter application for storing sensitive data.

 ## Contents